yboetz/pyznap/README.md

 + --config

   Specify config file.
-Default is /etc/pyznap/pyznap.conf
+Default is `/etc/pyznap/pyznap.conf`.

++ setup [-p PATH]

+  Initial setup.
+Creates a config dir and puts a sample config file there.
+You can specify the path to the config dir with the `-p` flag, default is `/etc/pyznap/`.

 + snap

   Interface to the snapshot management tool.
-Has three options:
+Has three optional arguments:

   + --take

-    Takes snapshots according to policy in the config file
+    Takes snapshots according to policy in the config file.

   + --clean

-    Deletes old snapshots according to policy
+    Deletes old snapshots according to policy.

   + --full

     First takes snapshots, then deletes old ones.
-Default when no other option is given
+Default when no other option is given.

 + send